 - No additional device installations

-- Speed matters and the Appium framework is relatively slow because of its architecture.
-Apart from consuming time to start up the server, it also takes time to trigger actions.
+- Speed matters, and its architecture makes the Appium framework relatively slow.
+Besides consuming time to start the server, it also takes time to trigger actions.

-- Appium doesn’t support testing Android devices that are older than Android 4.2, and this is a predicament because it cannot cover a large number of devices.
+- Appium doesn’t support testing Android devices older than Android 4.2, a predicament because it cannot cover many devices.

-- Testers have to enter element locations manually as Appium doesn’t fully locate elements or identify images automatically.
+- Testers must manually enter element locations as Appium doesn’t fully locate elements or identify images automatically.

 Most Android developers across the world argue that Espresso is the best UI framework that there is!
 This open-source framework is developed by Google for Android, which makes it super convenient for writing solid and reliable Android UI tests.